Liver transplantation: Medical uses

-Liver transplantation is a potential treatment for acute or chronic conditions which cause irreversible and severe ("end-stage") liver dysfunction.
+Liver transplantation is a potential treatment for acute or chronic conditions that cause irreversible and severe ("end-stage") liver dysfunction.
 Since the procedure carries relatively high risks, is resource-intensive, and requires major life modifications after surgery, it is reserved for dire circumstances.

 Judging the appropriateness/effectiveness of liver transplant on case-by-case basis is critically important (see Contraindications), as outcomes are highly variable.

+Allocation

+Scoring systems are widely used to determine recipient benefit, and hence to allocate organs more fairly for transplantation.

+MELD

+In the US, the Model for End Stage Liver Disease (MELD score) created by Dr. Patrick Kamath, for adults and the Pediatric End Stage Liver Disease (PELD score) for children younger than 12 years old are clinical scoring tools that consider various clinical criteria and are used to assess the need for a liver transplant.
+Higher scores for each clinical scoring tool indicate a higher severity of liver disease, and thus a greater need for a liver transplant.
+In those with chronic liver disease, a decompensating event such as hepatic encephalopathy, variceal bleeding, ascites, or spontaneous bacterial peritonitis may also signal a new need for a liver transplant.

+Transplant Benefit Score

+The Transplant Benefit Score is an algorithmic medical scoring system used for making liver transplant waiting list decisions for the National Liver Offering Scheme in the United Kingdom.
+In 2023, an investigation by the Financial Times stated that the scoring system might result in younger patients not getting transplants under certain circumstances.
+A publication in The Lancet also showed that the TBS algorithm generated implausible results in some circumstances.

 Contraindications

 Although liver transplantation is the most effective treatment for many forms of end-stage liver disease, the tremendous limitation in allograft (donor) availability and widely variable post-surgical outcomes make case selection critically important.
-Assessment of a person's transplant eligibility is made by a multi-disciplinary team that includes surgeons, medical doctors, psychologists and other providers.
+Assessment of a person's transplant eligibility is made by a multi-disciplinary team that includes surgeons, medical doctors, psychologists, and other providers.

-The first step in evaluation is to determine whether the patient has irreversible liver-based disease which will be cured by getting a new liver.
-Thus, those with diseases which are primarily based outside the liver or have spread beyond the liver are generally considered poor candidates.
+The first step in evaluation is to determine whether the patient has irreversible liver-based disease, which can be cured by getting a new liver.
+Thus, those with diseases that are primarily based outside the liver or have spread beyond the liver are generally considered poor candidates.
 Some examples include: